Harriet-Blundell/nc-news/README.md

 GET /api/topics - GET all the topics
 ```

-Responds with:

-- an array of topic objects:
+Responds with an array of topic objects:

 ```bash
 {